systopia/de.systopia.eventinvitation/README.md

 This extension allows you to invite contacts in CiviCRM to an event and provides a simple feedback form where contacts can choose whether they can attend or not.
-You can invite contacts via email or letter, both can include a personalized link, if you use a letter, the link can be presented as a QR link.
+You can invite contacts via email or letter.
+Both can include a personalized invitation link.
+If you use a letter, the link can be presented as a QR link.

 Currently, the extension only provides a very basic built-in feedback form.
-This form currently only features a simple "register" button which will set the participant's status to confirmed so Weẃ encourage you to generate an external landing page / endpoint for the form. (seer below) For Drupal you will most likely want to use the [CiviRemote Drupal module](https://github.com/systopia/civiremote) which includes a lot of pre-built features.
+This form only features a simple "register" button which will set the participant's status to confirmed.
+We encourage you to generate an external landing page or endpoint for the form (see below).

+For Drupal you will most likely want to use the [CiviRemote Drupal module](https://github.com/systopia/civiremote) which includes a lot of pre-built features.